adapt-it/adapt-it-mobile/_pages/getstarted.md

 - [Adapting text](https://vimeo.com/286248259)
 - [Exporting your translated documents from Adapt It Mobile and copying them to a computer](https://vimeo.com/287095922)

 These training videos contain the instructions needed to install, configure, and use Adapt It Mobile 1.0.0; the instructions will be similar to those found below.
+Here's a direct link, if you'd rather watch the videos here:

+<div style='padding:75% 0 0 0;position:relative;'><iframe src='https://vimeo.com/showcase/5368477/embed' allowfullscreen frameborder='0' style='position:absolute;top:0;left:0;width:100%;height:100%;'></iframe></div>

 ----